Trentist/gearbox-governance-contract/specification.md

     -	3: Major version (e.g., “Version 3” contracts)
     -	1: Minor version (an iteration or feature addition on Version 3)
     -	2: Patch version (small fixes within Version 3.1)
+- **Token-Specific Postfixes**: A suffix appended to the domain to indicate a specialized or unique contract version that inherits from a base contract but differs when used with specific tokens.
+Example: A “USDT pool” postfix might be required if the pool needs special fee computation to accommodate USDT’s behavior, ensuring compatibility without errors.
 - **Auditors**: A specialized role that issues cryptographic proofs or attestations regarding a particular version of bytecode.
 The list of recognized auditors is maintained via DAO voting, allowing a Gearbox DAO to add or remove auditors from the official registry.

 ## 4. IVersion interface